 We all see it.
 Lots of books about exercising, lots of information online, lots of gym equipment for sale.
 You can learn how to exercise correctly, how to breathe, the correct posture, and you can buy equipment for your home that promises great results.

 You can’t see yourself in a mirror and still perform most exercises.
 Even if you could it would take your focus away from what you are doing.
 How is your posture?
 How is your timing?
 Are you doing it correctly?
 Are you Too fast?

 Even if you wanted to see yourself from all angles, you could lose focus.
 Also what would you do, look in the mirror then check the book to see if you’ve done it correctly?
 (We won’t mention how silly you’d look).

-Pay for a session ahead of time and make an appointment.
+Pay for a session ahead of time and be sure to make an appointment for the next week.
 You won’t want to pay for something you never use nor would you want to break your appointment.
 Once a trainer teaches you what to do you will want to practice what you learned – and that’s great motivation.